ArduPilot/ardupilot_wiki/common/source/docs/common-vrgimbal.rst

 .. note::

    We do not yet have an recommended affordable 3-axis gimbal for use with the VRGimbal.
-Testing by the Ardupilot dev team has so far been limited to using a Tarot 2-axis gimbal.
+Testing by the ArduPilot dev team has so far been limited to using a Tarot 2-axis gimbal.

 Connecting the VRGimbal to the Pixhawk